 Dr. Bartholomew will offer suggestions on how to shower and change your dressings.

 Your scars could appear to get worse at first as it takes a few months for them to heal properly.
 It can take up to a year before your scars flatten out and lighten in color.
 Your abdominal scars never completely disappear but can easily be hidden underneath your clothes and even your bathing suit.

 If you were in great physical health prior to your surgery with strong abdominal muscles, your recovery will be much faster.
 You might be able to return to work after a couple of weeks.
-Some people need up to four weeks of recovery.
+Some of our Portland tummy tuck patients need up to four weeks of recovery.

 Light exercise will help your healing process.
 It reduces swelling and lowers the chance of blood clots.
 But strenuous exercise should be avoided until you feel up to it.